Research says we should stop daytime naps when children turn two (yes, really)

 And, to be honest, I love his weekend napping.
 Love it.
 It means that not only is he far less crazy come the afternoon having had a little power nap, but it also often means that I get to enjoy some much needed one-on-one time with my big-girl, sans attention demanding little bro constantly clambering all over us.
 Win-win, if you ask me.

-But now some new research is claiming that once your child turns two, you need to pull the plug on the naps.
+But now some research has claimed that once your child turns two, you need to pull the plug on the naps.

 I can practically here parents all over the world screaming: "WHAT?!
 When else I am going to get the dinner made/bills paid/clothes hung/adult conversation had?!"